troyrusso/STAT451_Final/README.md

-STAT 451 Project - Data Download Instructions
+STAT 451 Project - Instructions for downloading data and running the app

 This application uses data from the Eurostat database.
 There are three different datasets you need to download.